usc-mrel/usc_speech_mri/README.md

 # Speech MRI Open Dataset

 This package contains code samples to load, reconstruct, and use the open raw MRI data set for the following paper:\
-*Y Lim et al. A multispeaker dataset of raw and reconstructedspeech production real-time MRI video and 3D volumetric images, Submitted to Nature Scientific Data*
+*Y Lim, A Toutios, et al. A multispeaker dataset of raw and reconstructedspeech production real-time MRI video and 3D volumetric images, Submitted to Nature Scientific Data*

 The dataset is available in *figshare* under the following link:\
  https://doi.org/10.6084/m9.figshare.13725546.v1 \ and